mfs409/jetlag-legacy/README.md

 To test your game, open a browser and navigate to <http://localhost:7000>.

-To develop a game, we recommend that you start by reading the code in `src/game/Levels.ts`, to understand how JetLag works.
+To develop a game, we recommend that you start by reading the code in `src/game/game.ts`, to understand how JetLag works.
 Then edit the first level of that file to start creating your game.
+An extensive set of tutorials are under development.
+More information will be available soon.
+For now, you will want to look at the v3-dev branch for examples.

 To add images and sounds to JetLag, follow these steps:

 1. Copy the image or sound file into the assets folder
-2. Add the name of the file to the appropriate list in `src/game/GameConfig.ts`
+2. Add the name of the file to the appropriate list in `src/game/game.ts`

 That's it.
 Once you follow those two steps, you can refer to the asset by its filename in your code.